 The Sony ebook reader comes with 2GB of internal memory which will hold 1,200 books at a time.
 You can extend the memory by purchasing an additional MicroSD card which provides another 32GB of storage.
 The battery life will let you read for a month or 14,000 page turns.
 This is plenty for somebody going on a long trip who doesn’t want to continually recharge the device.

 As with the Kindle, the Sony ereader Touch allows you to transfer books and also to charge your device using a USB connection to your computer.
 You can download your books wirelessly or to your computer and then transfer them to your ereader.
 There is also an MP3 player so that you can listen to music while you are reading and full web browsing facilities.

 Sony Reader vs Kindle Pros and Cons

 This is a neat, lightweight device with several advanced features that is easy to use.
-The six language dictionaries would be a great bonus to anybody travelling overseas; English and Spanish are two of the world’s most widely spoken languages and French and German fall within the top ten most spoken languages by population.
+The six language dictionaries would be a great bonus to anybody travelling overseas.
+English and Spanish are two of the world’s most widely spoken languages.
+Also French and German fall within the top ten most spoken languages by population.

 The Sony ebook reader has an easy to read display which makes you feel as if you are reading a real book, a responsive touch screen and a long battery life.
 It also supports multiple formats including ePub which means that books don’t just have to be sourced from the Sony shop.